Choosing curtain colours for white walls

 To find the right white, (and indeed to perfectly match any colour fabric with white walls) you need to identify and complement the undertone of your white walls.
 Whites are either warm or cool with undertones that can range from yellow to green to blue or grey.

-Essentials Vapour Petal by James Dunlop
+Vapour by James Dunlop in Petal

 Soften up your white with texture

 The rough fibres of cotton, linen and wool create a natural feel, while velvet and silk are smooth.
-Woven tone on tone fabrics such as chevron and herringbone are a great way to layer neutrals throughout the room.
+Woven tone on tone curtain fabrics such as chevron and herringbone are a great way to layer neutrals throughout the room.
 Taylor by James Dunlop is a woven herringbone with a wool look.
 It comes in a range of neutral autumn colours that work to add warmth to any room.